ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 Where applicable, users may also withdraw consent or disable optional usage telemetry through the controls described in Section 1.
 Disabling telemetry does not affect the lawfulness of processing that occurred before the setting was changed where applicable law provides otherwise.

-For information collected directly by Lemon Squeezy, Microsoft, GitHub, a database provider, telemetry provider, or another independent third party, requests may need to be directed to that provider in accordance with its privacy policy.
+For information collected directly by Lemon Squeezy, Microsoft, GitHub, a database provider, or another third-party service, requests may need to be directed to that provider in accordance with its privacy policy.

 ## 16. Children's Privacy